fizarazvi/Plant-Disease-Classification/README.md

 - Change the directory path in the model that needs to be trained with.
 - Get the pretrained model and their weight and the run the notebook.

-## Contributors
+## Contributors and Collaborators

-- Dinesh Kumar Gopinathan
+- Dinesh Kumar Gopinathan, (yourEmail)
-- Sanjay Bharathi Subramanian
+- Sanjay Bharathi Subramanian, (yourEmail)
-- Fiza Razvi
+- Fiza Razvi, (yourEmail)
-- Ramprakash Periyagaram Ganesan
+- Ramprakash Periyagaram Ganesan, (rampg23@gmail.com)
+- GitHub ID: mahdihosseini, (mahdi.hosseini@mail.utoronto.ca)
+- GitHub ID: ahmedalagha1418, (ahmedn.alagha@hotmail.com)